O-X-L/ansible-webui/docs/source/usage/security.rst

 Features
 ********

+Security alerts are logged to stderr with the :code:`SECURITY ALERT` keyword.

 Security considerations this project does take into account:

 * The encryption key is randomized at startup by default - if none was provided by the user.